Qiskit/qiskit/docs/how_to/use_sampler.rst

 Initialize quantum circuits
 ===========================

-The first step is to create the :class:`~qiskit.circuit.QuantumCircuit` from which you want to obtain the probability distribution.
+The first step is to create the :class:`~qiskit.circuit.QuantumCircuit`\ s from which you want to obtain the probability distribution.

 .. plot::
     :include-source: